If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 And finally, Instacart is an app and service that offers 1-hour grocery delivery from an array of stores.
 In the Orlando area, you can choose to shop at Publix, Whole Foods, CVS, Publix Liquors, or Costco.

-There is a $10 minimum order per store, and if your order is under $35 there is a $4 delivery fee (except on your first order).
+There is a $10 minimum order per store, and there is a delivery fee that depends on the size of your order.
+In general, the fee will range from $5 – $8.

 I tried out ordering from Publix with Instacart on our last trip to Disney World.
 I had the order delivered to our resort (Animal Kingdom Lodge) on our first full day there and overall had a great experience with the service.
-(Learn how we stay at Animal Kingdom Lodge for only $150/night in this post!)
+(Learn how we rent DVC points and stay at Animal Kingdom Lodge for only $150/night in this post!)

 First, I loved that I got the exact same prices as I would have in-store.
 This includes sales!
 You can even “clip” digital coupons and get the same specials that are offered in-store.